yguenduez/design-patterns/README.md

 The repository is only for repeating and practising object-oriented design patterns with minimal examples.
 The reference is "Design Patterns: Elements of Reusable Object-Oriented Software" by the Gang of Four.

-Moreover I have tried to also to implement those in the progamming language Rust.

 ## The following patterns are implemented

 | Pattern                  | C++ | Rust  |